 As provided for by Part 1, Title IV, Chapter 2 of Bank of Italy's Circular n.
-285/2013, as amended following the 25th update of 23 October 2018 (hereinafter, the New Provisions):
+285/2013 and following amendments (hereinafter, the New Provisions):

-- "Italian banks that are subsidiaries of a parent company based in a different country of the European Union, if included within the scope of the remuneration policies and practices defined by the foreign parent company, may avoid preparing their own document on remuneration policies if the one prepared by - the foreign parent company duly accounts for the specifics of the Italian bank or group from an operational viewpoint, and ensures compliance with the present provisions.
-This exemption shall not apply to listed companies" (Section I, paragraph 8 of the New Provisions); - "Considering that unlisted banks that are not part of groups, even if subsidiaries - Considering that unlisted banks that are not part of groups, even if subsidiaries of parent company based in another state of the European Union, are not required to write their own document on remuneration policies pursuant to Section I, paragraph 8, they shall submit the document prepared by the Parent Company to the General Meeting for approval as far as point ii and iii are concerned.
-Expost reporting may be submitted to the General Meeting in the form of the report prepared by the Parent Company as far as point ii and iii are concerned.
+- "Italian banks that are subsidiaries of a parent company based in a different country of the European Union, if included within the scope of the remuneration policies and practices defined by the foreign parent company, may avoid preparing their own document on remuneration policies if the one prepared by the foreign parent company duly accounts for the specifics of the Italian bank or group from an operational viewpoint, and ensures compliance with the present provisions.
+This exemption shall not apply to listed companies" (Section I, paragraph 8 of the New Provisions); - "Considering that unlisted banks that are not part of groups, even if subsidiaries of a parent company based in another state of the European Union, are not required to write their own document on remuneration policies pursuant to Section I, paragraph 8, they shall submit the document prepared by the Parent Company to the General Meeting for approval as far as point ii and iii are concerned.
+Ex-post reporting may be submitted to the General Meeting in the form of the report prepared by the Parent Company as far as point ii and iii are concerned.
 As far as point iii is concerned, the bank prepares an own document through which it provides the General Meeting with separate ex ante and ex post reporting."
 (Section II, paragraph 1 of the New Provision); "The banks establish the remuneration committee in accordance with Chapter - "The banks establish the remuneration committee in accordance with Chapter 1, Section IV, paragraph 2.3.1.
-In addition, in order to grant that incentives underlying the remuneration system are consistent with the management by the bank of its profiles of risk, capital and liquidity, the remuneration committee, if established, can be supported by experts, even external, in such fields (5).
+In addition, in order to grant that incentives underlying the remuneration system are consistent with the management by the bank of its profiles of risk, capital and liquidity, the remuneration committee, if established, can be supported by experts, even external, in such fields (6).
 (Footnote n.
-5: It is advisable that the Risk Manager takes part in the meetings of the remuneration committee especially to ensure that the incentive systems are adequately gauged to account for all the risks taken by the bank, in accordance with methods that comply with the ones adopted by the bank for purposes of risk management)"; "Unlisted Italian subsidiaries of a parent company based in Italy or in another - "Unlisted Italian subsidiaries of a parent company based in Italy or in another country of the EU may avoid establishing a committee if it exists at the parent company; the parent company based in another country of the EU duly takes into account the specifics of the Italian bank from an operational point of view and ensures compliance with the present provisions."
+6: It is advisable that the Risk Manager takes part in the meetings of the remuneration committee especially to ensure that the incentive systems are adequately gauged to account for all the risks taken by the bank, in accordance with methods that comply with the ones adopted by the bank for purposes of risk management)"; "Unlisted Italian subsidiaries of a parent company based in Italy or in another - "Unlisted Italian subsidiaries of a parent company based in Italy or in another country of the EU may avoid establishing a committee if it exists at the parent company; the parent company based in another country of the EU duly takes into account the specifics of the Italian bank from an operational point of view and ensures compliance with the present provisions.
+Where they exist, the functions of the committees are performed in accordance with the criteria established by the corresponding committees of the parent company and in liaison with them."
 (Footnote n.
-10 of Title IV, Chapter 1, Section IV of Bank of Italy's Circular n.
-285/2013).
+10 of Title IV, Chapter 1, Section IV of the New Provision).

-The New Provisions takes into account the internationally agreed guidelines and criteria, including those developed by the EBA (namely, "Guidelines on sound remuneration policies under Articles 74(3) and 75(2) of Directive 2013/36/EU and disclosures under Article 450 of Regulation (EU) No 575/2013") and by the FSB and replace Bank of Italy's provisions on remuneration and incentive policies and practices in banks and banking groups dated as of 18 November 2014; the Annual Compensation Review (ACR) exercise concerning the period 2020 - 2021 is governed by the New Provisions.
+The New Provisions takes into account the internationally agreed guidelines and criteria, including those developed by the EBA and by the FSB; the Annual Compensation Review (ACR) exercise concerning the period 2022 - 2023 is governed by the New Provisions.